 What to Do

-Before 2018, the Woljeongsa Temple was probably the best-known tourist attraction in Pyeongchang.
+At least up until the Olympics began, the Woljeongsa Temple was probably the best-known tourist attraction in Pyeongchang.
 Located inside Odaesan National Park, this important Buddhist site dates to 643 A.D. and is surrounded by towering fir trees.
 The temple’s highlights include a nine-story octagonal pagoda and an abundance of Buddhist artifacts that are displayed in the on-site museum.
-If a quick visit doesn’t satiate your curiosity, you can spend a weekend in the temple for 50,000 to 160,000 won (roughly $47 to $150), depending on the overnight package you select.
+If a quick visit doesn’t sate your curiosity, you can spend a weekend in the temple for 50,000 to 160,000 won (roughly $47 to $150), depending on the overnight package you select.

 Of course, the temple isn’t the only site you’ll want to visit in Odaesan.
 The mountainous park features the largest wooded area in all of South Korea, and its highest peak caps at 5,128 feet (1,563 meters).
-Odaesan’s bountiful foliage includes royal azalea, the bright pink flower that doubles as a regional symbol in Pyeongchang.
-You can hike to your heart’s content on the park’s many trails, although keep in mind that the reserve stipulates no hiking allowed after sundown.
+What’s more, Odaesan’s bountiful foliage includes royal azalea, the bright pink flower that doubles as a regional symbol in Pyeongchang.
+You can hike to your heart’s content on the park’s many trails, although you’ll want to keep in mind that the reserve doesn’t allow hiking after sundown.
 While you can spend the night at the park’s campground, you might want to find other accommodations during the chilly winter months.

 Pyeongchang’s sparkling rivers also make the county exceptionally beautiful.
 Several groups offer river rafting tours throughout Pyeongchang, and many adventure travelers agree that the unspoiled Donggang River is the best option.
-But don’t worry if you’ve never gone river rafting — the Donggang has plenty of calm stretches where you can relax and take in the scenery as you float through Pyeongchang.
+And even if you’ve never tried your hand at river rafting, you don’t need to worry — the Donggang has plenty of calm stretches where you can relax and take in the scenery.

 Phoenix Snow Park is another must-visit.
-The official Olympic venue for snowboard and freestyle skiing events, this massive ski resort includes 21 runs, a ski school, sledding hill, hotel, and youth hostel.
+The official Olympic venue for snowboarding and freestyle skiing events, this massive ski resort includes 21 runs, a ski school, a sledding hill, a hotel, and a youth hostel.
 A paradise for skiers and snowboarders alike, the grounds feature plenty of snowpack during the winter, and the views from the gondola are breathtaking.
 Just make sure that you bundle up — temperatures often drop well below 0°F (-18°C).

 How to Get There